They do not cure depression and people should not use an essential oil in place of prescribed medication.

 Quality of evidence on essential oils

-An essential oil that may have "worked" for one person may have no effect on another.
+An essential oil that may be effective for one person may have no effect on another.

-One research article summarizing systematic reviews of the use of aromatherapy for hypertension, depression, anxiety, pain relief, and dementia concluded that aromatherapy is an ineffective therapy for any condition.
+One research article summarizing systematic reviews of the use of aromatherapy for hypertension, depression, anxiety, pain relief, and dementia concluded that aromatherapy is ineffective therapy for any condition.

 What are essential oils?

 Essential oils are the compounds that manufacturers extract from the bark, flowers, leaves, stems, roots, and other parts of plants.